ben3636/ReadyThreatGo/README.md

 1. Enable security teams to simulate custom threat data within their SIEM to understand where they stand in detection coverage
 2. Provide a public repository of observed threat artifacts (sample SIEM events) for immediate use
-3. Map individual Threat Events (TE) and Threat Sets (TS) to detection coverage and easily/routinely run the simulations to identify changes in detection coverage
+3. Map individual Threat Events (TE) and Threat Sets (TS) to detection coverage and easily/routinely run the simulations to identify changes or gaps in detection coverage

 ## How it Works
 Threat Events or Threat Sets (simulations involving more than a single event like port scanning) are stored in lookups.
 There is a lookup for each data type, as shown below: